 At Mattersey Primary we use Coram Life Education and their SCARF scheme to help us to deliver our PSHE curriculum.
 SCARF stands for:

 We have specific PSHE lessons, as well as a regular SCARF weekly slot, and also use SCARF together as a whole school in assemblies.
 The Haven is our safe space in school and we use this space to work with small groups or one to one with an adult and it is an invaluable space for us to use when focusing on our emotional health and well-being.
 We also practice mindfulness with our Take Five programme of mediation.

 Our PSHE curriculum is mapped out in 6 units over the academic year:

 Growing and Changing

 At Mattersey, we work together as a community to make sure we are all safe and happy.
 Our Pupil Leadership team help Mrs Wilson and the other staff to make decisions.
 We have visitors in school who also help us- the Road Safety Team, the Big Talk team, DARE officers, Swim Safe and Fire fighters who help us to learn how to stay safe.
 We also want to help others and raise money for charities, such as Children in Need and Macmillan, as well as collecting for Bassetlaw Food Bank at our Harvest Service.

 Our pupils work together in enterprise groups to take part in the annual Fiver Challenge.
-This has been a great way for our pupils to learn about budgeting, profit margins and experience running a small business.
+This has been a great way for our pupils to learn about financial management: budgeting, profit margins and experience running a small business.